keeperofkey/BrainStation/reports/vuln-remed-plan.md

   - Type: Operating System
   - Owner: AWS
   - Function: Operating system for EC2 server

 ## 2. Prioritization of Assets
-Prioritize assets based on their criticality to business functions and potential impact on the enterprise in case of a security breach.
 - Critical Assets:
   - cassandra due to impact on patient data
   - amazon-linux due to impact on patient records